denpamusic/homeassistant-plum-ecomax/README.md

 ## Usage
 1. Click `Add Integration` button and search for `Plum ecoMAX`.
 2. Enter your connection details and click `Submit`.
-If you select Serial connection type, you need to fill in correct Device path, Host and Port will be ignored.
+__Serial connection__: you will need to fill Device path.
+Host and Port will be ignored.
-Otherwise, if you select TCP connection type, you'll only need to fill Host and Port.
-Device path can be left as is.
+__TCP connection__: you will need to fill Host and Port.
+Device path will be ignored.
 ![Configuration dialog](https://raw.githubusercontent.com/denpamusic/homeassistant-plum-ecomax/main/images/config.png)

 3. Your device should now be available in your Home Assistant installation.
 ![Success](https://raw.githubusercontent.com/denpamusic/homeassistant-plum-ecomax/main/images/success.png)

 ## Tracking spent fuel
-You can track total burned fuel by utilizing built-in [Utility Meter integration](https://www.home-assistant.io/integrations/utility_meter/).
+You can track total burned fuel by utilizing HomeAssistant's built-in [Utility Meter integration](https://www.home-assistant.io/integrations/utility_meter/).

-Create new utility meter and specify `Fuel Burned Since Last Update` as it's input sensor.
+Create new utility meter with `Fuel Burned Since Last Update` as it's input sensor.
 Make sure, that `Delta values` setting is enabled.

 ## Entities
-This integration provides following entities.
+This integration provides following entities:

 ### Sensors
 - Heating Temperature